Skip to content

 A Mindful Approach to Longevity and Vitality

-A plant-forward diet is a nutrient powerhouse, and by simply eating mostly plants, you’re filling your body with powerful vitamins, minerals, and nutrients for living a long, healthy life.
+A plant-forward diet is a nutrient powerhouse, filling your body with powerful vitamins, minerals, and nutrients.

-But as it goes with any diet, you should also be mindful of areas of weakness due to lifestyle, access to certain foods, or personal needs.
+You should be mindful of areas of weakness due to lifestyle, access to certain foods, or personal needs.